 - Adults: Small grayish moth with fringed wings and a wingspan of about 1/2".

 - A hot region pest, tomato pinworms must overwinter in greenhouses or come in on shipped transplants.
-They are becoming more common in MD.
+They are not common in Maryland.

 - 4-5 generations a year are possible, each having 4 larval instars (growth stages).

 - Young larvae tunnel into leaves and feed in leaf mines.

 - Later instars fold leaves and live and feed within the fold.